Design and Technology

 At Walsh Memorial CE Infant School, we believe that Design & Technology (DT) is an exciting, inspiring and increasingly important area of learning in our modern technological world.
 Building on our pupils’ natural enthusiasm for building and creating, we strive to teach them to become independent, imaginative problem-solvers and thinkers.
 We encourage our children to design and make products which solve problems in innovative ways.
 Our children develop their own creative design ideas, learning how to take risks, becoming resourceful and inventive.
-We seek to teach our children the importance of perseverance and adaptability during the design process.
+We seek to teach our children the importance of perseverance, resilience and adaptability during the design process.

 The Cooking and Nutrition units planned for KS1 teach the children the basic principles of nutrition and healthy eating as well as beginning to acquire the crucial life skill of cooking for themselves and others in later life.

 At Walsh Memorial CE Infant School, DT is taught following the aims and content of the Development Matters in the Early Years Foundation Stage guidance and the National Curriculum DT programmes of study in Key Stage 1.
 It is taught through cross-curricular topics in EYFS and termly discrete DT units in KS1 (with cross-curricular links).

 Our teaching of DT provides our pupils with a range of practical opportunities to develop the creative, technical and practical skills needed to perform everyday tasks confidently.

 In Early Years, the children are provided with learning opportunities that enable them to:-

 - Use simple tools safely, competently and appropriately.

 - Plan, build and construct with a wide range of objects, selecting appropriate resources and adapting their work when necessary.